 Operating Profit Margin

-Profit as a percentage of sales after overhead (operational expenses) costs.
+Operating profit margin is the profit as a percentage of sales after overhead (operational expenses) costs.
 It effectively calculates the profit as a function of the company’s primary purpose and not all sources of revenues and auxiliary costs.

 Operating profit margin refers to the value earned as a percentage of net sales.
 The operating profit is often referred to as earnings before interest, taxes, depreciation and amortization, (EBITDA).
 This is a misleading reference as operating profit is actually defined differently by industry sector.
 EBITDA is used primarily in valuing businesses.